ask2rg/OCR-Pro/README.md

 ### Use Google OCR on your Mobile Phone ###
-Currently Google OCR feature is only available for desktop computers and not on mobile devices and tablets.
+Currently [Google Drive OCR feature](https://support.google.com/drive/answer/176692) is only available for desktop computers and not on mobile devices and tablets.
 OCR Pro a free online tool that lets you use Google OCR feature on your android, iphone and ipad device.

 Let's Try: [GoOCR Pro For Mobile](https://goocr.blogspot.com/?p=App&app=mobile&utm_source=OCRpro(github)-File&utm_medium=OcrproWeb&utm_campaign=redNewApp)

+### Connect to web ###
+Connect your mobile to take photos or upload files, and get editable text on your PC.

+A large number of OCR apps are available for desktop and mobile.
+But I could not find any app that provides "connect to web" feature.
+"Connect to the web" is a feature that allows you to connect your phone to a computer so that you can input from mobile and get output on your computer screen.
+With GoOCR you can use your phone as a portable OCR scanner for computer.

 ### Possible to Select the Specific Language ###